surgems/ec-events/content/collections/kids-rides/formula-3000.md

         content:
           -
             type: text
-            text: 'The race is on, choose your favourite and drive your own truck around the track!'
+            text: 'Bring the Grand Prix to the fair.
+The race is on, choose your favourite and drive your own truck around the track!
+Jump into a realistically painted vehicle and race around the track.
+This ride also offers great photo opportunities, with your little ones behind the wheel!'
+      -
+        type: paragraph
+        content:
+          -
+            type: hard_break
       -
         type: paragraph
       -